Why Nio Shares Are Moving Today | Benzinga

 Why Nio Shares Are Moving Today

-Nio Inc – ADR (NYSE:NIO) shares are trading lower by 4.5% at $50.83, reversing after gaining in earlier in the session, amid renewed COVID-19 concerns in the Asia-Pacific region, including concerns over the Delta variant of the virus.
+Shares of Nio Inc – ADR (NYSE:NIO) and Chinese and Asia-Pacific companies at large are trading lower Thursday morning amid growing COVID-19 concerns in the region as well as regulatory concerns in the tech sector.

-See Also: Nio, XPeng Clock Record June Deliveries: Which EV Maker Outperformed?

-Nio operates in China's premium electric vehicle market.
-Nio designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving and artificial intelligence.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.